Especially the conscious focus that Mr. Haanel described in Point #28 of Week Fourteen of The Master Key System.

 Use The Master Key Workbook to hone your goals so that they are what you really want.
-It’s funny how when you really want something, many distractions just fade away.
+When you really want something, distractions just fade away.

-That’s a goal!
 That impels you to keep reaching!

 That’s focus: when you can think of nothing else but that which you desire.